 - Study One comprises a detailed collection and analysis of service utilisation and assessment data for residents and financial data from 30 homes across three regions of Australia, the Hunter region in NSW, metropolitan Melbourne and North Queensland.
 All residents in these residential care homes will be assessed using a tool specifically developed for this study and administered by independent external assessors.
 The tool has been developed based on the advice of four panels of experts from the health and aged care fields and is aimed at capturing the resident care requirements that are likely drivers of care staff time and resource use.

 - Data will also be collected about the services that these residents receive, the amount of time and the type of care staff involved.
 These data will be used to create a ‘casemix’ classification that will capture the different care needs groups of residents within Australian residential aged care facilities.
 Study One will also capture information about the proportion of time and costs involved in providing care across all residents generally (shared care).
-These more general care activities include facility level supervision, or supervision of dining and lounge rooms, delivering meals and medications etc.).
-This additional analysis will inform the design of a funding model that includes fixed (shared care) and variable (individualised care) components.
+These more general care activities include facility level supervision, or supervision of dining and lounge rooms, delivering meals and medications etc. This additional analysis will inform the design of a funding model that includes fixed (shared care) and variable (individualised care) components.
 Study One will also examine whether there is an initial adjustment period for each new resident that involves a higher level of individualised care inputs and costs.

 - Study Two involves the collection of financial information (expenses only) from a nationally representative sample of homes across Australia.
 The focus of this study is to identify the characteristics of residential care homes that result in different in levels of fixed cost.
 The analysis will target factors such as facility size, geographic location, target populations (e.g. indigenous and CALD groups) and any seasonal impacts.
 This analysis will inform the design of the proposed fixed and variable payment model.

-- Study Three will use the results of Studies One and Two to develop and test a new funding model.
+- Study Three uses the results of Studies One and Two to develop and test a new funding model.
 The classification system developed in Study One will be applied to a national sample of aged care facilities, based again on external assessments, to identify a national residential aged care casemix profile.
 The fixed and variable cost information that resulted from Studies One and Two will be used to develop and test of the impact of moving to the new model.

 Download the following resources: